 Richard, Romeo, Juliet and the Sonnet

-Two of Shakespeare's earliest plays, Richard III and Romeo and Juliet, open with sonnets and then employ variations on the sonnet's structure for dramatic and poetic effect.
-This isn't surprising.
+Two of Shakespeare's earliest plays, Richard III and Romeo and Juliet, open with sonnets and then employ variations on the sonnet's structure for dramatic and poetic effect, which is not surprising.
 At this point in Shakespeare's life he seems to have had dual career goals.
-First, he wanted to make money, which he could accomplish through theater.
-But in Elizabethan times theater was still considered hack work.
-To earn respect as a literary star he had to write poetry, good and popular poetry.
+First, he wanted to make money, which he could accomplish through theatre.
+But in Elizabethan times theatre was still considered by some as hack work.
+To earn respect as a literary star he had to write poetry, both esteemed and popular poetry.

 Having the instrument of the sonnet in his tool chest, Shakespeare found occasion to employ it in his plays.
-Read the Notes on the opening lines of Richard III, “Now is the winter of our discontent…” to learn how and why he used the sonnet dramatically.
-Then follow the links within Richard's Notes to the Notes on the sonnets in Romeo and Juliet, beginning with, “In fair Verona where we lay our scene…”
+Read more the Notes on the opening lines of Richard III, “Now is the winter of our discontent…” to learn how and why he used the sonnet dramatically.
+Also read the Notes on the sonnets in Romeo and Juliet, beginning with, “In fair Verona where we lay our scene…”